How To Make a Jar Terrarium

 The Drainage Layer

 Now we can start creating the first layer of the terrarium: the drainage layer.
-This base layer is made of stones, and Its role is to hold the water reservoir of the ecosystem.
+This base layer is made of stones, and its role is to hold the water reservoir of the ecosystem.

-To create the layer simply place the little stones at the bottom of the jar.
+To create the layer, simply place the little stones at the bottom of the jar.

 Now we can place the mesh we’ve cut before inside the jar.
-The mesh will separate the drainage layer from the dirt layer, and will block the dirt from covering the stones.
+The mesh will separate the drainage layer from the dirt layer and will block the dirt from covering the stones.

 The Dirt Layer

 When there is enough dirt in the jar, we can use a long tool to move some dirt to the rear of the jar.
-Doing this will facilitate the observation of the terrarium, and will create a really cool-looking effect.
+Doing this will facilitate the observation of the terrarium and will create a really cool-looking effect.

 If you are a beginner and have no idea how to get your hands on an ant colony, I would suggest you check out this other guide!
-In this one you will learn everything you need to know to catch your very first queen ant, the mother of all members of the colony!
+In this one, you will learn everything you need to know to catch your very first queen ant, the mother of all members of the colony!

 The Tree Branch and The Plants